hackclub/winter/ProbablySwify.md

 	- Will utilize AMD's ROCm to utilize the GPU for processing for faster response times.
 - Wireless Carbon Monoxide, Smoke, and Gas Alarm
 	- Wirelessly connected through either an Arduino or a Raspberry Pi 4b (we have both but can't decide yet which one to use)
+		- The Particle Photon is to turn the alarm into an IOT device.
 	- Will leverage the connected Bluetooth speakers to sound an alarm
 	- Will also send a text alarm whenever it is trigerred.
 - Android TV support